ONE Kitsap

 • Goals rooted in economic vitality, prosperity and sustainability: Jobs, Incomes and GDP

-• Collaborative with relevant agencies, organizations, institutions, and comprehensive plans
+• Collaborative with relevant agencies, organizations, institutions, and comprehensive plan

-• KEDA has been evolving and transitioning since the pandemic with new leadership, staff, programs and increased capabilities.
-As a result, now is the time to invest in KEDA as an entity that will be the “go to, one voice, one place” where stakeholders come together to plan, direct, and execute Kitsap’s economic future.
+• KEDA has been evolving since the pandemic with new leadership, staff, programs and capabilities.
+As a result, now is the time to invest in KEDA as an entity that’s the “go to, one voice, one place” where stakeholders come together to plan, direct, and execute Kitsap’s economic future.

-• Platform for Kitsap to be more “self-determining” vs. defined by Greater Seattle, the State of Washington, and the Federal Government
+• This plan is a platform for Kitsap to be more “self-determining” instead of defined by Greater Seattle, the State of Washington, and the Federal Government.

 Who?